joel-danjuma/insureflow/VPS-DEPLOYMENT.md

 # InsureFlow VPS Deployment Guide

-This guide will help you deploy InsureFlow to your Hostinger VPS with Docker and Nginx.
+This guide will help you deploy InsureFlow to your VPS with Docker and Nginx.

 ## Prerequisites